Martita Hunt

-Martita Edith Hunt (30 January 1900 – 13 June 1969) was an Argentine-born British theatre and film actress.
+Martita Edith Hunt (30 January 1899 – 13 June 1969) was a British theatre and film actress.
 She had a dominant stage presence and played a wide range of powerful characters.
 She is best remembered for her performance as Miss Havisham in David Lean's Great Expectations (1946).

 Early life

-Hunt was born in Buenos Aires on 30 January 1900 to English parents Alfred and Marta (née Burnett) Hunt.
+Hunt was born in Salto, Uruguay on 30 January 1899 to English parents Alfred and Marta (née Burnett) Hunt.
 Aged ten, she travelled with her parents to the United Kingdom, where she attended Queenwood Ladies' College in Eastbourne, and then trained as an actress.